Zero Trust Networks

 In this class, we will discuss what defines a Zero Trust Network, the fundamentals required and how we can manage trust on users, devices, applications and network traffic.
 Prerequisites: It's important that you as the viewer and listener of this lecture series has a basic understanding of perimeter firewalls.
 You should also have some level of understanding of traditional network security architecture and network zones such as the open Internet, a DMZ, a trusted zone and a privileged zone and some understanding of public key infrastructure.
 Lastly, some knowledge of virtual private networks will assist in following along during the course.

-Zero Trust refers to a strategic concept that is used by information security professionals to ensure that their organization’s networks are protected as possible against the everchanging conditions in technology.
+What is a Zero Trust Network?Zero Trust refers to a strategic concept that is used by information security professionals to ensure that their organization’s networks are protected as possible against the everchanging conditions in technology.
 One key concept of Zero Trust networks is that it helps push security teams to depend less on the network perimeter safety and more on secure technologies and processes that can be applied directly to corporate resources, no matter where they are located and to whom they are accessible.

 The zero trust strategy is increasing in popularity among organizations as they take on more digital initiatives that are significantly incompatible with more perimeter-based security models.